THE WAY OF THE CROSS

 Our Father, Hail Mary, Glory be to the Father

-O, how sad and sore depressed
+O, how sad and sore distressed

 Was that Mother highly blessed